Béatrice Schönberg

-Béatrice Schönberg (née Béatrice Szabo; 9 May 1953) is a French television journalist.
+Béatrice Schönberg (née Béatrice Szabo; 9 May 1953) is a French journalist and television presenter.

-She anchored the newscasts on La Cinq from 1987 to 1992 and on France 2 from 1997 to 2007.
+She anchored the newscasts on La Cinq from 1987 to 1992.

+From 1997 to 2007, Schönberg presented the weekend edition of France 2's Journal de 20 heures (8 p.m.
+Newscast).

 She was formerly married to the musician and composer Claude-Michel Schönberg.

-On 21 July 2005 she married the French politician Jean-Louis Borloo at Rueil-Malmaison, Hauts-de-Seine.
+On 21 July 2005, she married the French politician Jean-Louis Borloo at Rueil-Malmaison, Hauts-de-Seine.
 The journalists' union SDJ (Société des journalistes) then called for her resignation.

-In September 2006, France 2 announced they had come to an agreement with Ms. Schönberg.
-Effective 25 February 2007, she was replaced as news anchor by Laurent Delahousse, but would continue with the network as the host of a prime-time science program.
+In September 2006, France 2 announced they had agreed with Schönberg.
+Effective 25 February 2007, she was replaced as a news anchor by Laurent Delahousse but would continue with the network as the host of a prime-time science program.
 She did not return to the network after the second part of the presidential election in May 2007 because her husband was given a cabinet post in President Nicolas Sarkozy's government.